mspass-team/mspass/README.md

 After pulling the docker image, `cd` to the directory that you want to hold the database related files stored, and create a `data` directory with `mkdir data` if it does not already exist.
 Use this command to start the MongoDB server:

-    docker run --name MsPASS -d -p 27017:27017 --mount src="$(pwd)",target=/home,type=bind wangyinz/mspass mongod --dbpath /home/data --logpath /home/log
+    docker run --name MsPASS -d --mount src="$(pwd)",target=/home,type=bind wangyinz/mspass

 * The `--name` option will give the launched container instance a name `MsPASS`.
 * The `-d` will let the container run as a daemon so that the process will be kept in the background.
-* The `-p` is used to map the host port to the container port. `27017` is the default for MongoDB.
-It is not necessary if all MongoDB communications will be within the container.
-* The `--mount` option will bind current directory to the `/home/` in the container, so the database files will be kept outside of the container.
-This directory is later used in the `mongod` options to specify the database files and logs with the `--dbpath` and `--logpath` options.
+* The `--mount` option will bind current directory to `/home` within the container, which is the default directory for database files and logs.
+This option keeps the files outside of the container, so they will be accessible after the container is removed.

 You may have to wait for a couple seconds for the MongoDB server to initialize.
 Then, you can launch the MongoDB client with: